graydon/ivy-notes/markdown/conditional.md

 [[keywords|Keywords]]: `if`, `else`

-Conditionals in IVy are [[statement|statements]] that behave much as in any procedural programming language.
+Conditionals in Ivy are [[statement|statements]] that behave much as in any procedural programming language.

 Special [[nondeterminism|nondeterministic]] forms also exist:
   - [[nondeterministic conditional]]